 Secure Usernames and Passwords

 Usernames and passwords should always be strong and secure meaning they are not easily identified by anyone other than you.
 The best password is an undetectable one.
 Never use birth dates, first names, pet names, addresses, phone numbers or Social Security numbers.
 Use a combination of letters, numbers and symbols.
 Be sure to change your passwords regularly.
 Don’t write down your passwords and try not to use the same password for every online service you use.

-Always sign off or logout from your Online Banking session or any other website that you’ve logged into using a user ID and password.
+Always sign off or logout from your Digital Banking session or any other website that you’ve logged into using a user ID and password.
 When a computer is not in use, it should be shut down or disconnected from the Internet.
 If you are not using your computer, lock it to avoid unauthorized user access.

 It is recommended that businesses conduct a periodic fraud risk assessment and controls evaluation.